klmr/box/cran-comments.md

 * Do not delete objects in examples or vignettes: The vignettes have been replaced by versions that no longer execute R code in the user environment, and therefore will not perform modifications/deletions.
-That said, I cannot explain this CRAN note: The previous vignettes were run in complete isolation: in particular, they did not delete any objects or files.
-The only object that was deleted was one that was previously created *inside the vignette*.
-No files were touched, except by an invocation of `R CMD SHLIB`.

-* Do not modify the global environment: This package only modifies the *calling* environment (which may be the global environment), at the explicit direction of the user, and only according to fixed, clearly documented rules.
-Performing these modifications is the express purpose of this package.
-They are never unexpected or surprising side-effects.
+* Do not modify the global environment: This package only modifies the calling environment (which may be the global environment), at the explicit direction of the user, and only according to fixed, clearly documented rules.
+Performing these modifications is the express purpose of this package: they are never unexpected or surprising side-effects.
 As noted, there is precedent for this behaviour in existing CRAN packages.
 In particular, the 'import' package modifies the calling environment in the same fashion via import::here().